luckyluke007/50th-site/founders/pioneer-reunion.md

 ***

-As part of the 2015 Founders Celebration we are planning reunion gatherings and activities stretching from Friday, September 25, through Sunday, September 27, with special reunion program on Saturday from 9:30 am until 3:30 pm.
+As part of the 2015 Founders Celebration we held reunion gatherings and activities stretching from Friday, September 25, through Sunday, September 27, 2015, with special reunion program on Saturday from 9:30 am until 3:30 pm

 ## Schedule of Events: